-4.3 Influence on the Overall Path Length
+4.4 Influence on the Overall Path Length

 A further important question in the context of path planning is the minimization of the overall move costs.
-We also applied the randomized search technique described in this paper to minimize the length of the trajectories for a team of robots.
+We also applied the randomized search technique described in this paper to minimize the length of the trajectories for a team of robots [4].
 In this case, the randomized search was combined with a hill-climbing strategy.
 If additional time is available, the system performs several restarts and always keeps the best solution found so far.
-Figure 10 (left) shows the independently planned optimal paths for a team of 30 robots in an unstructured environment.
-After 100 iterations of our optimization algorithm, we obtain the solution illustrated in Figure 10 (right).
-Figure 11 plots the evolution of the summed move costs of the best solution found so far over time and demonstrates the capabilities of this approach to reduce the overall path length.
+Figure 11 (left) shows the independently planned optimal paths for a team of 30 robots in an unstructured environment.
+By optimizing these paths over 100 iterations, we obtain the solution illustrated in Figure 11 (right).
+Figure 12 plots the evolution of the summed move costs of the best solution found so far over time and demonstrates the capabilities of this approach to reduce the overall path length.
+As can be seen from the fi gure, after 100 iterations the overall move costs are reduced by 15%.